-The trailing shields are used to help control the type of tilth produced.
-With the shields lowered, the cultivated soil strikes them and clods are broken on impact producing a finer tilth.
-Trash is held and buried, and the shield levels and consolidates the top of the seedbed.

-With the shields raised, the soil is thrown out unrestricted producing a coarse tilth.
+The spring-loaded trailing boards (item 1, fig. 10) help control the type of tilth produced.
+With the boards lowered, the cultivated soil strikes them and clods are broken on impact producing a finer tilth.
+Trash is held and buried while the board levels and consolidates the top of the bed.
+With the boards raised, the soil is thrown out unrestricted producing a coarse tilth.
 Trash and weeds are left on the surface to weather.